coastalcph/HIT-SCIR-CoNLL2019/WORKFLOW.md

 TODO:
+- Debug differences between development scores and final ones

+NICE TO HAVE:
 - Run predictions with concat UDPipe/Stanza models

-STRETCH GOAL:
 - Find preprocessing models that do best on average on dev treebanks per language
 - Train with preprocessed UDPipe/Stanza
 - Repeat with lang-spec BERT